BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 How big is baby at 20 weeks?

 At 20 weeks pregnant, baby is the size of a banana.
-They weigh about 10.2 ounces and measure about 6.5 inches from crown to rump.
+They weigh between 9 and 10.2 ounces and measure between 6.5 to 8 inches from crown to rump.
 (Starting next week, baby will be measured from head to toe.)
 Baby's still got a lot of growing to do but has an excellent start!

 What does baby look like at 20 weeks in the womb?